1. Why Your Thumbnail Is Your Most Important YouTube Asset

 13. Reviving Old Videos: How to Boost CTR with a New Thumbnail

-Thematic’s 2026 research confirms that updating thumbnails on older, evergreen videos can boost CTR, increase watch time, and in some cases improve search rankings.
+Thematic’s thumbnail playbook confirms that updating thumbnails on older, evergreen videos can boost CTR, increase watch time, and in some cases improve search rankings – making quarterly thumbnail audits one of the highest-ROI activities available on any channel.
 The mechanism: a higher CTR signals to the algorithm that the video is newly relevant or valuable, triggering a fresh distribution wave to viewers who had not previously been recommended the content.

 Which Old Videos to Prioritise for Thumbnail Refreshes